alicht/intro-to-git-github-1121/git.md

 ## Why Git
 Git is a form of Version Control.
 Version Control is the process of storing multiple versions of a single project, allowing each version to be recalled at a later date.
 (Ex: backing up your iPhone before you get it repaired).

-As developers our code is our livelihood so it's important that we safely store our work... frequently.
-Not only that we want to track our changes as we make them.
+As developers our code is our livelihood so it's important that we safely and frequently store our work.
+Not only that, we want to track our changes as we make them.
 If we make a feature that ends up breaking the rest of our app we want to be able to go back to a point when our app was last working.

 ## But... who cares why would we need this?
-Using version control is useful because it allows you to easily rollback to a previous version of your application, saving you a ton of extra work and time.
+Using version control is useful because we can easily rollback to a previous version of our application, saving us a ton of extra work and time.
 There are a lot of advantages to version control.
--  It's a great way to keep a backup of your work
+-  it's a great way to keep a backup of your work
 -  it facilitates collaboration
--  it gives you the freedom to experiment and try new things without messing up the code base.
+-  it gives us the freedom to experiment and try new things without messing up the code base.